High Harmonic Generation by Bright Squeezed Vacuum: Discussion

 \section{Discussion}

+The harmonic power scalings obtained with both samples show that using BSV we generate harmonics over a wide range of pump intensities extending beyond 10 TW cm$^{-2}$ without causing optical damage.
+On the other hand, with coherent light, considerably lower pump intensities ($\sim$ 2 TW cm$^{-2}$) can induce damage in the samples.
+Such striking difference cannot be entirely explained by the longer duration of the coherent pulses and is mostly a consequence of the diverse photon distribution of the two pulses.

-The power scaling of harmonics from lithium niobate obtained with the coherent pump (Fig.~\ref{fig32}(e-h)) terminates at around 2 TW cm$^{-2}$, which is close to the sample damage threshold.
-However, when pumping with BSV pulses, we can extend the range of peak intensities for harmonics generation.
-Figure \ref{fig32}(a-d) shows the harmonic power scaling reaching a peak intensity of 10 TW cm$^{-2}$, which is inaccessible with our coherent pump due to the instant damage of the sample.
-Under coherent-light irradiation, each pulse contains a definite amount of photons, which will cause the optical damage of the sample above a certain threshold.
-The BSV pump has a broad photon-number distribution, meaning that each pulse contains an uncertain number of photons, with the mean value far below the damage threshold.
-However, the large-photon-number events in the tail of the distribution can cause HHG and probe the material without damaging it in an instant or due to prolonged exposure.
-Furthermore, continuous irradiation of the sample within temporal intervals shorter than its relaxation time can result in optical damage to the sample.
-However, the BSV photon-number distribution also implies a longer temporal interval between intense events, thus effectively providing the sample with sufficient time to relax to its initial state.
-Thus, the excitation of a material with BSV is more gentle than with coherent light.
-It enables the study of solid-state samples in extreme regimes, such as the harmonic yield saturation in amorphous silicon (Fig.~\ref{fig31}(a, b)), which can be related to the creation of an electron-hole plasma.
+Under coherent light irradiation, each pulse contains a well-defined amount of photons, which will cause optical damage to the sample above a certain threshold.
+In contrast, BSV pulses possess a broad photon-number distribution, implying that each pulse contains an uncertain number of photons, with the mean value far below the damage threshold.
+The large-photon-number events in the tail of the distribution, however, can drive HHG and probe the material without damaging it within a single laser shot or multiple laser shots.
+Often, continuous irradiation of the sample within temporal intervals shorter than its relaxation time can result in optical damage to the sample.
+The BSV photon-number distribution also implies a longer temporal interval between intense events, thus effectively providing the sample with sufficient time to relax to its initial state.

-HHG driven by BSV can be used for quantum state engineering.
-By adjusting the input state of light, or selecting samples with proper band structure, free carriers will recombine into particular quantum states of light.
-Figure \ref{fig2}(c) shows that the harmonic radiation has a non-trivial photon-number distribution.

-BSV-driven HHG is also useful for spectroscopy.
-Within a single optical cycle of BSV, the superposition of photon-number states of BSV is mapped to the quasi-momentum of an electron; therefore, its wavefunction is distributed over the whole energy band.
-The joint photon-number distribution between the BSV and its harmonic, which results from the electron-hole recombination, contains the information about the band structure and electron dynamics inside the sample.

-The harmonics power scaling obtained with BSV for lithium niobate (Fig.~\ref{fig32}(a-d)) shows different features compared to silicon (Fig.~\ref{fig31}(a,b)) which are attributed to solid state physics.
-On par with conventional frequency or time-domain spectroscopic approaches, photon-number statistics become a new spectroscopic knob, heralding the emergence of extreme nonlinear quantum spectroscopy.